 You can send invoices to clients directly from within your Azlo account.
 Right now, there are three payment options for invoices; your clients can mail you a check, send a wire or bank transfer to your Azlo account, or pay via credit or debit card.

-A note on card payments—these are enabled by our integration with Stripe, so this option is only available if you have a Stripe account connected to Azlo.
-Normal Stripe fees will apply.
-We’re planning to offer similar integrations with other card payment processors in the future.
+A note on card payments—these are enabled by our integration with payment processors, so this option is only available if you have a Stripe, Square, or PayPal account connected to Azlo.
+Normal fees from these services will apply.

 Can I send and receive wires?